 Project Initiation Document (PID)

 A logical document that brings together the key information needed to start a project on a sound basis and to convey that information to all concerned with the project.

-An organization's physical or virtual entities (human or other) that are of limited availability and can be used to undertake operations
+An organization's physical or virtual entities (human or other) that are of limited availability and can be used to undertake operations or business change.

 Risk potential assessment (RPA)

 A standard set of high-level criteria against which the intrinsic characteristics and degree of difficulty of a proposed project are assessed.
 Used in the UK public sector to assess the criticality of projects and so determine the level of OGC Gateway Review required.